-PPHD also participates in a School Surveillance Program.
-This program tracks and reports the absenteeism of ill students throughout the school year for all ten counties in the PPHD district.
-School surveillance for early detection of illness is done on a weekly basis and is reported to Nebraska Health and Human Services in Lincoln every Wednesday.
+PPHD also participates in a School Absenteeism Surveillance Project .
+This program tracks and reports the absenteeism of ill students throughout the school year.
 Tracking of specific symptoms and illnesses in children enables public health to determine if there is an outbreak or a public health emergency in a timely manner.

 West Nile Virus Surveillance

 West Nile Surveillance involves the collection of mosquitoes, dead birds and follow-ups with persons who have tested positive for West Nile Virus.
-Information on West Nile Surveillance and reports are available at http://dhhs.ne.gov/publichealth/Pages/wnv.aspx
+Plese click here if you would like to be redirected to the West Nile Virus home page.

 Notice of Privacy Practices: This notice describes how medical information about you many be used and disclosed and how you can get access to this information.